Komish/blog-content/2019-03-08_k8s_the_hard_way_on_rax_public_cloud.md

 ## [03-compute-resources.md](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/bf2850974e19c118d04fdc0809ce2ae8a0026a27/docs/03-compute-resources.md)

 I provisioned all of my resources via the [Rackspace Control Panel](https://login.rackspace.com).
 That said, I have created a heat template that should provision all of these resources for you using [Rackspace Cloud Orchestration](https://developer.rackspace.com/docs/user-guides/orchestration/).
-That template can be found [here](https://github.com/Komish/heat-templates/blob/master/k8s-the-hard-way-rax-cloud/).
+That template can be found [here](https://github.com/Komish/heat-templates/blob/master/k8s-the-hard-way-rax-cloud/) (coming soon!).

 Here's a quick summary of the resources that are required throughout this lab: